Saint Lucia - Disaster Preparedness and Response Capacity Assessment and Technical Assistance

 Context and Objectives

-Component 2- Strategic roadmap and capacity investment planning: This activity provided a sustainable and implementable strategic roadmap, based on the country’s specific hazard and exposure profile, organizational capacity, institutional direction and available response resources.
+- Component 2- Strategic roadmap and capacity investment planning.
+This activity provides a sustainable and implementable strategic roadmap, based on the country’s specific hazard and exposure profile, organizational capacity, institutional direction and available response resources.

-An evidence-based strategic roadmap and an investment plan have been designed in order to improve disaster preparedness and response.
-In addition, an institutional assessment of the National Disaster Management Organizations of Saint Lucia and the CDEMA was commissioned by the World Bank and the University of Bournemouth to determine the best organizational structure and funding model to provide the most impact in terms of preparedness and response.
+An evidence-based strategic roadmap and an investment plan were designed in order to improve disaster preparedness and response.
+In addition, an institutional assessment of the National Disaster Management Organizations of Saint Lucia and the CDEMA commissioned by the World Bank and the University of Bournemouth was finalized.
+This assessment determined the best organizational structure and funding model to provide the most impact in terms of preparedness and response.

 Partnerships and Coordination